mrconter1/budg/README.md

 # budg - The Weekly Budget App

-A simple and intuitive Flutter app to help you manage your weekly expenses and stay within your budget.
+A smart and flexible Flutter app to help you manage your weekly "wants" expenses, encourage saving, and develop better financial habits.

 ## Features

+- 💰 Set and manage a weekly budget for discretionary spending
 - 📅 Track expenses for each day of the week
+- 🏦 Accumulate unspent money as savings
+- 💸 Allow spending from savings for larger purchases
-- 💰 Set and manage a weekly budget
+- 🚫 Track and manage debts from overspending
-- 📊 Visual representation of remaining budget
+- 📊 Visual representation of budget, savings, and debts
-- 🔄 Reset expenses for a new week
+- 🎯 Set and track savings goals
+- 📈 Insights and analytics on spending patterns
 - 🌓 Light and dark mode support
 - 💾 Local data persistence

+## Key Concepts

+- Weekly Budget: A set amount (e.g., 1.5k SEK) refreshed each week for "wants"
+- Savings: Unspent money accumulates over time
+- Flexible Spending: Use weekly budget or tap into savings
+- Debt Tracking: Overspending creates debt against future weeks
+- Long-term Financial Management: Learn to balance immediate wants with saving

 ## Getting Started